Pfizer Inc. (PFE) Shares Down Despite Recent Market Volatility

-Pfizer Inc. (NYSE: PFE)’s stock price has decreased by -0.18 compared to its previous closing price of 39.46.
-However, the company has seen a -4.28% decrease in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 02/27/23 that Pfizer Is in Early-Stage Talks to Acquire Seagen
+Pfizer Inc. (NYSE: PFE)’s stock price has decreased by -0.67 compared to its previous closing price of 40.37.
+Nevertheless, the company has seen a 1.80% surge in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/13/23 that Pfizer Agrees to Buy Seagen for $43 Billion

 Is It Worth Investing in Pfizer Inc. (NYSE: PFE) Right Now?